Normal Foot Xray

-This is how an normal foot xray looks like.
-The present image shows an anteroposterior and oblique view xray of left foot.
+This is how a normal foot x-ray looks like.
+The present image shows an anteroposterior and oblique view x-ray of the left foot.

-On left side of the plate there is an oblique view of the foot.
-On right side there is anteroposterior view.
+On the left side of the plate, there is an oblique view x-ray of the foot.
+On the right side, there is anteroposterior view.

-Xray of the foot is ordered in various ailments of foot including trauma.
-Anteroposterior and oblique views are most common views that are ordered in foot.
+Xray of the foot is ordered in various ailments of the foot including trauma.
+Anteroposterior and oblique views are most common views that are ordered on the foot.
 Anteroposterior views are also called dorsoplantar views.

-Here is a video that demonstrate how foot xry views are taken.
-In the video xray of right foot are being shot.
+Here is a video that demonstrates how foot x-ray views are taken.
+In the video x-ray of the right foot is being done.

 What to Look For in Normal Foot Xray?